Living with a jealous husband isn’t fun.

 (Or so I have been told.
 Over, and over again…)

 At the same time, I’ve written very little about what it feels like when you have a partner who suffers from retroactive jealousy.

-As you can imagine, I think it’s absolute hell to live with someone suffering from retroactive jealousy.
+As you can imagine, I think it’s absolute hell to live with a jealous husband.

 I’m sure this isn’t shocking to you, but I think it’s important for RJ sufferers to think deeply about.